touchlab/Kermit/README.md

 > Check out [KaMP Kit](https://github.com/touchlab/KaMPKit) to get started developing for Kotlin Multiplatform

+## Version Note - August 2021

+Kermit is getting some updates.
+The docs below and published releases correspond, but the code in this repo is a little newer.
+We should have a formal release and doc update soon.

 ### Pre-release
 Kermit is in a pre-release stage.
 We are still working to improve usage and future versions may change the public api.